yuunnn420/LineBot/README.md

 # TOC Project 2022
-A Line bot based on a finite state machine with openAI and Google Cloud Vision API
+Develop a Line bot based on a finite state machine with OpenAI and Google Cloud Vision API
 > LINE PC version not supported because of rich menu

 ## Setup